 As we mentioned before, there is no single consumer segmentation approach that will increase conversions for every brand because one method may be more effective than another in each scenario.
 While geographic segmentation may be sufficient for one business, behavioral or psychographic segmentation may be required for another.

-Firmographic segmentation, on the other hand, is non-negotiable for B2B enterprises.
+On the other hand, firmographic segmentation is non-negotiable for B2B enterprises.

 Firmographic data is the equivalent version of the demographic one mentioned above.
 It’s used as a standard in splitting wholesale clients into different groups based on B2B demographic segmentation characteristics.